TonyDeRosia/evennia-minimud/docs/combat_loop_mapping.md

 File: `combat/combat_manager.py`

+- The old `combat.round_manager` module has been deprecated and now simply re-exports these classes for compatibility.

 - Maintains a registry of all active combat instances keyed by a unique combat id.
 - Tracks which combat each combatant belongs to for quick lookup.
 - Each `CombatInstance` schedules a tick every few seconds, much like ROM's